Diabetes and Pre-Diabetes Services

 Self-Management Training - Our comprehensive self-management training teaches patients how to monitor and control diabetes.
 The 10-hour program includes information on behavior change, glucose monitoring, oral medication management, insulin management, foot care, meal planning, the role of exercise in diabetes control, and more.

-Lifestyle Management - Anyone with diabetes can benefit from our lifestyle mangement program.
+Lifestyle Management - Anyone with diabetes can benefit from our lifestyle management program.
 Class members learn to make lifestyle changes that reduce the risk of developing diabetes-related complications.
 Topics include weight management, physical activity, cholesterol management, and stress management.

 Insulin Instruction - This program addresses how to take insulin correctly.
 Topics include types of insulin, timing and dosing of insulin injections, how to mix insulin, proper technique for drawing up and injecting insulin, and Sharps disposal.